TimeWarpEngineering/timewarp-architecture/Documentation/TimeWarpBlazorTemplate/Overview.md

       Content root path: C:\git\temp\MyBlazorApp\Source\Server
 ```

-Open up your browser to <https://localhost:5001> and confirm you have running site.
+Open up your browser to <https://localhost:5001> and confirm you have a running site.

 ## Content

-The template creates 4 projects which will be deployed and 3 test projects and 1 test libary.
+The template creates four projects which will be deployed, three test projects and one test libary.

 ### Projects